 No. We prefer that new skiers do not have lessons outside the club first – lessons for kids can have variable content and often fail to emphasize the technical fundamentals we consider essential.
 At the same time, our approach is different from ordinary lessons – more oriented towards developing performance skiing technique.
 One way to think about other instruction and our program is the difference between regular swimming lessons and the technical instruction a child would get on a swim team.

 What age should a child be to participate?

-Our program accepts skiers aged 7 through eighth grade (including kids who are still 14 as of December 31 of the current winter).
+Our program accepts skiers aged 7 through 14 (as of December 31 of the current winter) and grades through eighth grade.
+(High school students regardless of age are not eligible.)
 If your skier opts to race, the Bill Koch League classifies skiers by grade in the following categories:

 - Grades 1 and 2

 For high-school aged skiers, the Cambridge Sports Union (CSU) runs a junior XC racing program.
 This program is a natural extension of EMBK, and many of our graduates enter this program.
 They also hold team practices at the DCR’s Leo J. Martin Ski Track.

 Go to our Sign Up page for details!